Kickstarter Tabletop Alert: Words Have Power in 'Paperback Adventures'

 Paperback Adventures is a word-making rogue-like game for 1 (or possibly 2) players, ages and up, and takes about minutes to play.
 It’s currently seeking funding on Kickstarter, with three pledge tiers based on the number of characters included: $35 for one, $60 for two, or $80 for all three.
 The game combines some of the word-making deck-building of Paperback with something like a dungeon crawl, fighting monsters and building up an inventory of useful items along the way.
 It is primarily designed to be a solo game, with a 2-player variant in development as a stretch goal.

-Paperback Adventures was designed and published by Tim Fowers, with illustrations by Ryan Goldsberry.
+Paperback Adventures was designed by Tim Fowers and Skye Larsen and published by Tim Fowers, with illustrations by Ryan Goldsberry.

 New to Kickstarter?
 Check out our crowdfunding primer.